This easy pie crust recipe is made by hand, without a food processor. It's super flaky, light, and buttery and makes enough for a double-crust pie.

 For pies where the filling does not need baking, like lemon meringue, you'll need to fully bake the pie crust.

-To fully bake a pie crust, blind bake it as described above, remove the pie weights and parchment paper and place it back in the oven for a further 15-20 minutes until it's deep golden brown and crisp looking.
-You want to see some deep color on the crust.
-A pale crust means it's undercooked and it won't be flaky.
+To fully bake a pie crust, blind-bake it as described above, and remove the pie weights and parchment paper.
+Lower the oven temperature to 400°F (200°C) and place the pie crust back in the oven for 15-20 minutes until it’s nicely golden brown and crisp looking.

 Recipe measurements